Muppets TV

-Muppets TV is a French television series in ten 45-minute episodes, produced by Sébastien Cauet for The Muppets Studio, based on the characters from The Muppet Show created by Jim Henson, and broadcast between 29 October and 31 December 2006 on TF1.
+Muppets TV is a French television series produced by Sébastien Cauet for The Muppets Studio, based on the characters from The Muppet Show created by Jim Henson, and broadcast between 29 October and 31 December 2006 on TF1.

 Synopsis

 In this French version of The Muppet Show, Kermit receives a main guest on a television set.
 During the show, several other personalities appear in short sequences.